nanoexpress/legacy/README.md

 ## Motivation

-I've long-time planned somehow create own Express-like alternative Node.js framework, then seen uWebSockets.js.
-Almost 2 month i've think how do this right and decided to create Node.js framework with almost same as Express API.
+I've been planning for a long time how to create my own Express-like alternative Node.js framework, then saw uWebSockets.js.
+Almost during 2 months I was thinking how to do this right and decided to create Node.js framework with almost the same as Express API.

-This library makes very thin layer between uWebSockets.js and your code.
-But, gives you very Familiar and Clean API.
+This library makes a very thin layer between uWebSockets.js and your code.
+But it gives you very Familiar and Clean API.
 Async/Await supported out-of-the-box!

 ## Features